razvanstanga/node-red-contrib-eztimer/README.md

 * Added `resend` feature.
 Enabling this causese the last scheduled event to be re-emitted at the pre-defined interval [credit @JasonSwindle](https://github.com/mrgadget/node-red-contrib-eztimer/issues/37).
 * Included `action` in programmatic control - this enablings the sending of on/off events from a JSON input [credit @petter-b](https://github.com/mrgadget/node-red-contrib-eztimer/issues/38).
 * Hooked into HomeAssistant (where available) for latitude and longitude [credit @mingan666](https://github.com/mrgadget/node-red-contrib-eztimer/issues/39).
 * Added `offtype` and `ontype` programmables.
-Used for dynamically changing the event type - these changes are _not_ saved (ie, they won't survive a node-red restart). [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40).
+Used for dynamically changing the event type - these changes are _not_ saved (ie, they won't survive a Node-RED restart). [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40).
 * Added `manual` as an alias for `suspended` as it makes more sense to some users. [credit @matt6575](https://github.com/mrgadget/node-red-contrib-eztimer/issues/40).
 * Fixed anomolous error upon input message [credit @marc-gist](https://github.com/mrgadget/node-red-contrib-eztimer/issues/41).